Kadampanad Bhagavathy Temple

-The deities worshiped in the temple are Sree Bhadra Devi, Sree Dharmashasthavu and Sree Durga Devi.
+The deities worshiped in the temple are Sree Bhadrakali Devi, Sree Dharmashasthavu and Sree Durga Devi.
 The annual festival comes in the month of April (Meenam).
 It is a 10-day festival which starts with a holy flag hoisting and ends with a flag lowering.
 On the 10th day of the festival there is an aaraattu, a holy bath for Devi and Shasthavu, which includes a huge procession with many elephants.

 The temple is managed by karayogam no. 232 (a local unit) of the Nair Service Society (NSS).